 - (a) The nomination of suitable persons to carry out the duties of Wardens in the building.
-If possible, occupiers should be represented by trained Wardens to provide for the safety of occupants. - (b) A Warden Register containing the name, telephone number and location of all members of the Emergency Control Organisation within the building is implemented and maintained. - (c) Regular meetings of the Emergency Control Organisation should be convened to provide training for Wardens.
+If possible, all tenants should be represented by trained Wardens to provide for the safety of occupants. - (b) A Warden Register containing the name, telephone number and location of all members of the Emergency Control Organisation within the building is implemented and maintained. - (c) Regular meetings of the Emergency Control Organisation should be convened to provide training for Wardens.
 Meetings should be held at intervals not greater than six-months.
+(Ref AS 3745)

-(d) Evacuation exercises should be held annually for the Emergency Control Organisation and building occupants to practise the building's emergency procedures.
+(d) Evacuation exercises shall be held annually for the Emergency Control Organisation and building occupants to practise the building's emergency procedures.
 A debriefing of the Emergency Control Organisation to identify any deficiencies in the procedures should follow each exercise.
 All occupants are encouraged to participate in evacuation exercises to ensure they are familiar with Emergency Procedures.
-Participation in these exercises will assist Managers in meeting some of their obligations under the Victorian Occupational Health and Safety Act 2004.
+Participation in these exercises will assist Building Owners/Tenant Principals/Managers in meeting some of their obligations under the Victorian Occupational Health and Safety Act 2004 and the Occupational Health and Safety Regulation 2007.